-There’s no right or wrong answer, and it could be at any month!
+There’s no right or wrong answer; they can start eating solids at any month!

 Some experts would say that a baby’s age is not just the only basis.
 Instead, you’ll have to look for cues whether your baby is ready to start finger foods.

 Babies usually start with drinking milk and then eventually transition to eating pureed food.

 If you notice that your baby is getting used to eating pureed food, you might want to consider finger foods for baby.

 There is no exact age when babies should start finger foods, considering how each baby has different stages of development.

 But on average, babies between seven to nine months old respond positively to finger foods.

 Plus, it is usually at this baby’s age that they’ve already mastered their pincer grasp and can even start holding their food with two fingers.